Cornerstone Bible Church, 735 East 10th Street, P.O. Box 454, Hastings, MN 55033

 Coming Events

-* May 5th is our next Fellowship Sunday Luncheon.
+* September 7th is our next Fellowship Sunday Luncheon.
+(Sloppy Joes)

 The Joash Chest - Offering for Building Repairs, Etc.